1-877-275-7048|Free delivery — 48 states|20-year warranty on 12ga

 Planning Your Metal Building Home

-These metal homes are environmentally friendly, affordable, and similar to traditional homes.
-If you want to have your new home in a fraction of the time at a fraction of the price, a metal home is great.
+These metal homes are environmentally friendly, affordable, and comparable to traditional homes.
+If you want your new home built in a fraction of the time at a fraction of the price, a prefab metal home is a great choice.

 2. Barndominiums